How to use route diagnostics

 After the Route Snapshot, move to Grade Diagnostics.

-This section tells you how route distance is distributed across slope steepness.
+This section shows how route distance is distributed across slope steepness.

 Use the histogram to ask: